w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% include excol.html type="middle" %}

 The curricula is divided into different parts following a modular approach.
-Modules can be combined to address the needs of several roles together.
-Curricula consist of:

-* Curriculum &mdash; A complete part of the curricula.
-The introductory part addresses a variety of roles, and subsequent parts address specific roles.
+Modules of different curricula can be combined to address the needs of several roles together.
+The introductory curriculum  addresses a variety of roles, and subsequent curricula address specific roles.
 Each curriculum consists of:

 * Prerequisites &mdash; Recommended prior skills or knowledge for students and instructors.
 * Modules &mdash; Smallest logical entity of a curriculum that is expected to be taught and assessed in its entirety.
 They provide advice for different components, scenarios, and users following a universal design approach.
 Each module consists of:
   * Learning Outcomes for Module &mdash; Overall description of what students will learn and should be able to demonstrate.
   * Competencies &mdash; Recommended prior skills or knowledge for students and instructors.
-  * Topics to Teach &mdash; Structured thematic guidance to support the teaching sequence.
+  * Topics to Teach &mdash; Structured thematic guidance for a consistent teaching sequence.
   * Ideas to Assess Knowledge for Module &mdash; Suggested ideas to assess the acquired skills or knowledge based on module contents.
   * Teaching Resources &mdash; Recommended resources to deliver the learning outcomes.
 Some resources are integral part of the teaching while others are optional further reading.
-* Topics &mdash; Thematic gathering of objectives within a module.
+  * Topics &mdash; Thematic gathering of objectives within a module. these do not need to be taught in order or as classes, but all are recommended for a consistent teaching sequence.
 Each  topic consists of:
     * Learning Outcomes for Topic &mdash; Detailed description of what students will learn and should be able to demonstrate.
     * Teaching Ideas for Topic &mdash; Suggested ideas to help instructors teach the learning outcomes based on topic contents.
     * Ideas to assess knowledge for Topic &mdash; Suggested ideas to assess the acquired skills or knowledge based on topic contents.

 For explanations about specific terminology related to people with disabilities, assistive technologies, and adaptive strategies, refer to [How people with disabilities use the Web](/people-use-web).